WebSieve/WebSieve/README.md

 </div>

-> Note : Some components are still missing and will be added in the future.

 A clean, educational PyTorch implementation of **DeepSeek V3's core architectural innovations**, pushing the boundaries of efficient transformer design.

 **🔑 Key Innovations:**

 - **Multi-Head Latent Attention (MLA)**: Low-rank key-value compression reducing KV cache by 4-8x
 - **Mixture of Experts (MoE)**: Sparse computation with top-k routing and load balancing
 - **RMS Normalization**: Faster and more stable than traditional LayerNorm
 - **Modular Design**: Clean separation of concerns for easy experimentation

 **📁 Components:**

 ```
 DeepSeek_V3_Recreation/
 ├── multi_head_latent_attention.py  # Efficient attention with compression